 But let’s talk about excursions.

 As I mentioned, I got very seasick and did not sign up for any.
-But from what I could tell from watching others, and talking to people that have gone on the same cruise, if you choose an excursion you will most likely miss out on that beach day.
+But from what I could tell from watching others, and talking to people that have gone on the same cruise, if you choose an excursion you will most likely miss out on the beach that day.

 Which is some cases is fine.
 I’d just recommend that you don’t stuff your trip with excursions and instead plan for at least one relaxing port day.